-It’s a good time to think about adoptive children and the forms of contact they can keep with their past, including letterbox contact, later life letters and life story books.
+It’s such its a good time to think about adoptive children and the forms of contact they can keep with their past, including letterbox contact, later life letters and life story books.

 Adopted children have already been through so much trauma and loss in their short lives.
 Adoption is something that is not kept a secret from children any more, and it’s important for them to understand their history and what happened to them in the past as this can help with their sense of identity, and help with their self-esteem and confidence.